 Source: Oliver Wyman analysis

-Take the automotive industry: OEMs are spending more than $300 billion on the e-mobility transformation, according to a recent study that looked at investment plans over the next five to 10 years.
+For example, automotive original equipment manufacturers (OEMs) are spending hundreds of billions of dollars on e-mobility transformation over the next five to ten years.
 This level of investment is not sustainable without fundamentally rethinking how further efficiencies can be achieved.

 After decades of small, incremental improvements, the line of attack is to re-evaluate cost structures to identify step changes in efficiency.
 The search is on for big wins.

 In this POV, we look at three main ways in which PCD 2.0 offers a different mindset and approach: